Comments start with #

 @use Declaration¶

-Import fragments for composition:
+Import and merge fragments for composition (like mixins):

-# Import from registry
+# Import from registry - blocks are merged into current file

 @use @core/guards/compliance

-# Import with alias
+# Import with alias - blocks merged AND available for @extend

 @use @core/guards/security as sec